What are Sliders?

 You can add more sliders to the same questions and customize the scales for each.

 When inserted into your project, the Slider will be scaled from 0-10 by default.
 These can be changed in the Question Quick Menu.

-The scale extremes will also have the pre-assigned names ‘Sour’ and ‘Sweet’.
+The scale extremes will also have the pre-assigned names ‘Extremely Poor' and 'Extremely Good'.
 You can edit these by clicking the words at either end of the scale.